arichtman/external-dns-opnsense/README.md

 - I'm some way towards putting the openapi fuzzer into the development environment.
   It's been a tremendous pain and the flake looks like shit now.
   Oh and of course it doesn't work anyways and to just install it unmanaged would have been seconds.
-- There is a crate for Axum Prometheus.
-  I should get to that one day...
 - I'm concerned search is pretty greedy with results.
   I'll have to think about a non-naieve implementation for this.
   We can keep uuids in state after creation, but what happens when: